Point visibility graph recognition is NP-hard: Acknowledgements

 \section{Acknowledgements}

 The author would like to thank Jean-Lou De Carufel, Anil Maheshwari and Michiel Smid for the many discussions that helped to structure the paper.
 The author would also like to thank Amitava Bhattacharya, and Prahladh Harsha for their valuable suggestions.
-The author is specially thankful to Subir Kumar Ghosh for his suggestions which have improved the presentation of the paper significantly.
+The author is specially thankful to the anonymous referees and Subir Kumar Ghosh for their suggestions which have improved the presentation of the paper significantly.